- Randomness plays a much bigger role in life than we’d like to admit.

 That 15% is over one year.
 But a lot of things can happen in one year.

-When you translate the probability that his portfolio is up broken down in periods of time, this is what happens.
+When you translate the probability that his portfolio is up broken down into periods of time, this is what happens.

 Every second, the dentist has 1/2 chance to see his portfolio going negative.